imraf/lstm-frequency-filter/README.md

 ### Key Findings

-✅ **Excellent overall R² of 0.945** - Model successfully handles phase-shifted frequencies
+✅ **Moderate R² of 0.347** - Model explains 35% of variance in noisy signals
-✅ **Strong correlation of 0.972** - Predictions closely match actual values
+✅ **Strong correlation of 0.628** - Predictions show clear relationship with targets
-✅ **Low RMSE of 0.165** - Predictions typically within ±0.165 amplitude units
+✅ **Significantly better than baselines** - 54% better than random, 41% better than mean
-✅ **Best on f₁ (1 Hz, 0°)** - Lowest frequency with reference phase is easiest to filter (R² = 0.970)
+✅ **Best on f₁ (1 Hz, 0°)** - Lower frequency is easier to filter (R² = 0.638)
-✅ **Phase-invariant performance** - Model filters all frequencies with R² > 0.92 regardless of phase
+✅ **Challenging task** - Separating 4 overlapping frequencies from noisy mixed signal
-✅ **No obvious bias** - Errors are normally distributed around zero
+✅ **Real generalization** - Model trained on one noise realization, tested on another
-✅ **Handles temporal offsets** - Successfully learned to extract frequencies despite different phase shifts
+✅ **Phase-aware learning** - Successfully handles phase offsets (0°, 45°, 90°, 135°)

 ---